 POWERS Drives Operational and Cultural Sea Change for Defense Industry Manufacturer Resulting in Staggering Performance Improvements

-Faced with a competitive bidding environment, disrupted supply chains, and little predictability within its manufacturing department, our Partner, a Make-to-Order Manufacturer in the Defense Industry, struggled to get its product out the door on time under budget.
+Faced with a competitive bidding environment, disrupted supply chains, and little predictability within its manufacturing department, our client, a Make-to-Order Manufacturer in the Defense Industry, struggled to get its product out the door on time under budget.

-Straining to scale with outdated production paradigms, our Partner also faced a generational management transition.
+Straining to scale with outdated production paradigms, our client also faced a generational management transition.
 Managers who had been there for 20+ years were set to retire and take their years of experience with them.

 With numerous programs behind schedule and customers to satisfy, program managers were forced to compete for limited resources, with senior management having little visibility on how these decisions impacted the entirety of the operation.
 This opaque view of the operation created a culture lacking accountability.